 Authors should submit manuscripts in MSWord format according to the Publication Manual of the American Psychological Association (APA) 6th edition, to guide their use of: headings and seriation, figures and tables, as well as in-text and reference list citations.
+All margins (left, right, top and bottom) should be 1.5 inches (3.8 cm), including your tables and figures.
+Use a single column layout with both left and right margins justified.
+Generally, articles should not exceed approximately 20-25 pages.
+Exceptions can be made on a case-by-case basis, but please remember that these are articles, not research papers.
 See Final Manuscript Preparation Guidelines for details.
 Although can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality Microsoft Word file that can be converted to a PDF file.

 It is understood that the current state of technology of Adobe's Portable Document Format (PDF) is such that there are no, and can be no, guarantees that documents in PDF will work perfectly with all possible hardware and software configurations that readers may have.

 As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, the authors assign to Scholarly Commons all copyright in the article, subject to the expansive personal--use exceptions described below.

 Attribution and Usage Policies

 Reproduction, posting, transmission or other distribution or use of the article or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of Scholarly Commons, requires credit to Scholarly Commons as copyright holder (e.g., Scholarly Commons © 2019).